nspiller/chemshell-QMMM-protein-setup/multiWFN_analysis/README.md

 This workflow describes the analysis of QM part of a QMMM calculation.
 It focuses on the metals in the QM part.
-The partitioning of the physical space can be done either within the Hirshfeld method (TODO: citation) or the Bader QTAIM (TODO: citation).
+The partitioning of the physical space can be done either within the Hirshfeld method (TODO: citation) or the Bader QTAIM (not yet implemented, TODO: citation).
 Within the chosen partitioning the following is analyzed:

 - spin population